 From the image above, you can see that you will be able to certainly grab the attention of the visitors because it makes your website stand out in the results.

-Instead of diving deep into each and every premium module, we’re going to give you an overview of them since the documentation already covers each module thoroughly.
+Instead of diving deep into every premium module, we’re going to give you an overview of them since the documentation already covers each module thoroughly.
 This section will help give you an idea of what you can get for its price tag of $49.95.

 As of version 1.8.3, GeneratePress has the following premium modules: